colecrouter/stardew-save-editor/CONTRIBUTING.md

 ### Code Style

 This project uses BiomeJS for linting, and for formatting JS/TS files.
 Prettier is used for formatting markup files.
-You can run `npm run lint:fix` to check for linting errors, and `npm run format:fix` to format the files.
+You can run `npm run check` to check for linting errors, and `npm run format` to format the files.